pushkarbanjare/Multi-Asset-Scanner/README.md

-# Multi-Asset-Scanner
+# Multi Asset Scanner
-Multi Asset Scanner is a web application which scans assets like Crypto and Stocks based on momentum
+Multi Asset Scanner is a web app which will be used in scanning of various assets like top Cryptocurrencies and Stocks of various indices on the basis of strength.